erenkarakal/SkCheese/README.md

 ---

 # SkCheese
 SkCheese is a [Skript](https://github.com/SkriptLang/Skript/) addon .
-This adds the feature's to skript which cannot add to Skript plugin officially .
+This adds the feature's to skript which cannot add to Skript plugin officially , because SkBee  is deleted now so SkCheese has become a good replacement

 # Feature's We Offer
 There is a listing for feature's that is added by SkCheese addon you can find below with respected [wiki pages](https://github.com/erenkarakal/SkCheese/wiki) :-